jchenhsch/checkmymask/README.md

 1. There are a lot of delays on image transmission of the live mask detection, and current the multiwork mode can only handle ***4*** concurrent requests at the same time.
 Need to set up either autoscaling or some load balancing features to make it more dynamic </br>

 2. UI/UX experience needs improvement, maybe need more powerful models instead of just mask detection, login, logout, or some design on webpages need to be designed. (maybe react?) </br>

+3. Faster prediction / preprocessing speed is needed given the ultimate goal is to run the app on 30fps </br>